-In addition to his research and evaluation work, Read has provided training and technical assistance (TTA) across many federal TTA centers.
-Prior to 2016, he led and coordinated TTA products and webinars for ED’s National Technical Assistance Center for the Education of Neglected or Delinquent Children and Youth (NDTAC), assisting state and local administrators and practitioners in support of youth educated in the juvenile justice and child welfare systems.
-He also previously served as a TTA specialist for the DOJ Office of Juvenile Justice and Delinqeuncy Prevention’s Center for Coordinated Assistance States (CCAS), supporting states’ implementation of fair and just juvenile justice practices as mandated by the Juvenile Justice and Delinquency Prevention Act.
+Prior to his role on the NRRC, Read led and coordinated TTA products and webinars for the ED’s National Technical Assistance Center for the Education of Neglected or Delinquent Children and Youth (NDTAC), assisting state and local administrators and practitioners in support of youth educated in the juvenile justice and child welfare systems, and served as a TTA specialist for the DOJ Office of Juvenile Justice and Delinquency Prevention’s Center for Coordinated Assistance to States (CCAS), supporting states’ implementation of fair and just juvenile justice practices as mandated by the Juvenile Justice and Delinquency Prevention Act.

 Read has authored numerous research reports and briefs as well as TTA resources, created, produced, and co-hosted a series of online programs in support of high-quality education and related supports for youth involved with the justice system, and delivered dozens of presentations at local, state, and national conferences and meetings.